ulfalizer/Kconfiglib/README.md

-for the new `allnoconfig_y` option (which sets the user value of certain symbols to `y` during `make allnoconfig` to improve coverage) and fixes an obscure issue with `comment`s inside `choice`s (that didn't affect correctness but made outputs differ), the testsuite now passes with Linux v4.0-rc3.
+for the new `allnoconfig_y` option (which sets the user value of certain symbols to `y` during `make allnoconfig` to improve coverage) and fixes an obscure issue with `comment`s inside `choice`s (that didn't affect correctness but made outputs differ) the testsuite now passes with Linux v4.0-rc3.
 Very little seems to have changed in the C implementation over the past years, which makes me happy. :)

 Despite the warnings, modules *are* supported by the way (otherwise tests would break horribly).
 The warnings are related to `option modules`, which lets you select which symbol serves as the `MODULES` symbol.
-(In the kernel, it's always `MODULES`, and old version didn't require setting `option modules` on it -- hence the warnings.)
+(It's always `MODULES` in the kernel, and older versions of the `Kconfig` files not set `option modules` on it -- hence the warnings.
+With newer versions of the C implementation it's required.)
 I should add support for `option modules` in a backwards-compatible way.

 ## Installation ##